-The red USB connector is not needed if your computer's USB port can supply enough power to the pen display.
+The red USB connector is for additional power source to the pen display.

 The cable's connectors are designed specifically to the pen display's ports.
 So in even that the cable becomes faulty, a replacement cable has to be purchased from Veikk unless it's within the 1 year warranty period.
 The cable looks thick and durable though.

 The pen case included is the thick felt-like material.

 The pen is well made, has good build quality, weight.
 It does not require charging because there's no battery in it.

 The pen supports tilt sensitivity and up to 8192 levels of pressure.

 The grip section is matte and nice to hold.
 There are two side buttons there.

 The pen stand only allows the pen to stand vertically.